 Again, wearing wet clothing is a miserable feeling.
 Purchase some rain ponchos to keep you and your clothing dry.

 At some point during an emergency, much-needed pain relief is going to be a Godsend.
 Trying to perform strenuous tasks while in pain or with a throbbing headache might be too much.

 Do you plan on cupping your hands for a drink of water?
 Get a reusable water bottle for everyone in your family.

 13. LifeStraw Water Filters

-The first thing to go at the grocery store in an emergency is bottled water from small plastic bottles to the larger and gallon-sized water containers.
-What will you do for pure drinking water?
-Relax, these Lifestraw filters take up hardly any space and take out all the junk you don’t want in your drinking water.
+The first thing to go at the grocery store in an emergency is bottled water, from small plastic bottles to larger and gallon-sized water containers.
+These Lifestraw filters take up hardly any space and take out most of the contaminants you don’t want in your drinking water.

 14. Matches/Lighter/Lighter Fluid